httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 7. Return output_string converted in to an array of bytes, using ASCII encoding {{!RFC0020}}.

-### Serializing a Dictionary {#ser-dictionary}

-Given a dictionary as input_dictionary:

-1. Let output be an empty string.
-2. For each member mem of input_dictionary:
-   1. Let name be the result of applying Serializing a Key ({{ser-key}}) to mem's member-name.
-   2. Append name to output.
-   3. Append "=" to output.
-   4. If mem is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to mem.
-   5. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
-   6. Append value to output.
-   7. If more members remain in input_dictionary:
-      1. Append a COMMA to output.
-      2. Append a single WS to output.
-3. Return output.

-#### Serializing a Key {#ser-key}

-Given a key as input_key:

-0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
-1. Let output be an empty string.
-2. Append input_key to output.
-3. Return output.

 ### Serializing a List {#ser-list}

 Given a list as input_list: